smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 script driver program accepts the User Name that will log on to the virtual display device, and it uses that name to find the IP Address configured in this User table.
-When the script driver sends a request for a virtual device to the Telnet server, the LSAM\'s Telnet Exit program uses the IP Address specified by the script driver to look up the correct device name from the User master file.
+When the script driver sends a request for a virtual device to the Telnet server, the LSAM's Telnet Exit program uses the IP Address specified by the script driver to look up the correct device name from the User master file.
 The Telnet Exit Program does not know yet which user will attempt to log on, but it is